vmarchesin/js-me-anything/CONTRIBUTING.md

 - **explanation**

 A string to explain the answer.
 It will be shown only after an answer has been selected.
 This is parsed before displaying, so you can put formatted code inside.
-To highlight code on this string just wrap it around two `#` characters.
+To highlight code on this string just wrap it around `##` characters.
 Example:

 `The length of the #[1, 2, 3]# array is #3#`